Jonathan Tavernari: College career

 As a freshman for the Cougars, he was named Mountain West Conference Freshman of the Year while averaging 6.5 points and 2.9 rebounds per game for the regular season conference-champion Cougars.
-He was named to the All-MWC Third Team in both his sophomore and junior seasons, setting a program record on both years on three points made.
-He was named team captain as a senior for the current 2009–10 season, helping the team off to a 13–1 start.
-During his senior year, Tavernari opted to become the team's 6th man, helping the Cougars climb into the Top 15.
-As an "luxurious reserve", he became one of the country's top 6th man, earning mentions from ESPN's Jay Bilas, and becoming Mountain West Conference 6th Man of the Year.
+He was named to the All-MWC Third Team in both his sophomore and junior seasons, while setting program records on both years for three points made.
+He was named team captain for the 2008-2009 and 2009-2010 seasons.
+During his senior year, Tavernari opted to become the team's 6th man, helping the Cougars climb into the Top 10.
+As an "luxurious reserve", he became one of the country's top 6th man, earning praises from ESPN's Jay Bilas, and becoming Mountain West Conference 6th Man of the Year.
 Tavernari is one of the few players in MWC history to earn two of its individual awards (Freshman & 6th Man honors).
-Tavernari finished his tenure at BYU as the winningest player in school history, tapping 105, setting school records in games played (132), three points made, (262), being in the top 15 in points and top 10 in steals and rebounds.
+He is the first player in BYU history to win the 6th Man of The Year award.
+Tavernari finished his tenure at BYU as the winningest player in school history, tapping 105 wins, setting school records in games played (132), three-pointers made, (262), being in the top 15 in points and top 10 in steals and rebounds.
 During his 4-year tenure in Provo, Jonathan led the Cougars to 4 consecutive Top 25 finishes, including a then-best 10th ranking in over 20 years.
-JT is one of the all-time greats at BYU, winning back-to-back-to-back MWC championships from 2007-2009.
+JT is one of the all-time greats at BYU, winning back-to-back-to-back MWC championships in 2007, 2008 and 2009.

+Tavernari is the most decorated Brazilian basketball player in NCAA history, both in team and individual stats, such as wins, championships won and NCAA Tournament participation, points scored, three-point shots made and steals.